This blog is to give you status on:

 The first question on everyone's mind is "Will existing versions of QQube be compatible with the 64 bit version of QuickBooks 2022?"
-And the answer is yes - with no changes or modifications.

 The second question is: "Will the data extraction be any quicker now that QuickBooks will be 64 bit?"
 The answer is no - with the current QQube versions.